GZHU-Dress/Services/README.md

 ## Register

-Send a message containing your username, and I will return an account with a random password at first.
+Send a message containing your username and email, and I will return an account with a random password at first.
 If you did not join our group, you can open an issue here.